How to Stay Young (Longer)

 Genes Reflecting Our Hearts' Beliefs

-When I look in the mirror, I don't really see those "shorter telomeres in my cells", but what actually made them shorter - the sum total of my overreacting to life situations.
-O.K., I may have some excuses there, like a lousy childhood, growing up in a communist society, army service, two emigrations, while having to learn a new language - so that eventually I could share with you these views about aging today.
+When I look in the mirror, I don't really see those "shorter telomeres in my cells", but what actually made them shorter---the sum total of my overreacting to life situations.
+O.K., I may have some excuses there, like a lousy childhood, growing up in a communist society (not Russia), army service, two emigrations, while having to learn a new language---so that eventually I could share with you these views about aging today.

 No Doctors and Pills for Me

-Actually, I am somewhat reluctant to brag about it while taking a risk of being called a liar, but what the heck - I already said that I didn't care what I was called, so here it is : I haven't seen a doctor for quite a few years, haven't taken any medication, including painkillers, antacids, or preparation-H, all of which are "normal" companions at this age.
+Actually, I am somewhat reluctant to brag about it while taking a risk of being called a liar, but what the heck---I already said that I didn't care what I was called, so here it is : I haven't seen a doctor for some dozen of years, haven't taken any medication, including painkillers, antacids, or preparation-H, all of which are "normal" companions at this age.
 I hope I don't have to mention not having taken any tranquilizers or antidepressants either.
+Oh, I almost forgot to include the little blue pill in the above assortment of the "old-age-pills".

 Was Youth really All that Great?